tomhsu1990/Robot-Vacuum-Cleaner/README.md

 ./a.out ./map/map.txt 1

 I haven't tested in Linux and Windows, but I guess the code will work fine under Linux.

+## Question
+1. If we accidentally replace the robot to other position, how do we deal with this situation?

+Initialize the cleaning process

+2. Could we extend the algorithm to 3D environment?

+3. Suppose we have multiple robots.
+How can we modify the algorithm?

+4. If the map has no boundary, how do we handle this problem?

+Set a virtual boundary.

+5. What about there are moving obstacles in the environment?

+6. What about there are "movable" obstacles in the environment?